 For drivers this means that while they are on a trip with Lucky To Go they are covered.
 Once drivers are no longer on a trip, they are back on their own personal insurance plan.

 The basic rideshare insurance plan will cover drivers up to $5 million in third-party liability and $300,000 in accident benefits.

 Background Checks and Driving Records

-In British Columbia a clean driving record means having less than 4 convictions within the past 2 years.
+In British Columbia, a clean driving record means having less than 4 convictions within the past 2 years.
 You can get a driver’s record from the ICBC, called an N-print.
 If you are new to British Columbia then you will need to get a driver’s abstract from the location you moved from.

-A police record check is also required, this check helps ensure that Lucky To Go is hiring safe drivers.
+A police record check is also required, this check helps ensure that Lucky To Go is hiring reliable drivers.
 You will need to visit your local RCMP station to obtain your police record check.
 Make sure it includes the Vulnerable Sector Check.
 There may be a cost for the record check, depending on where you go.

 You can use this checklist to see what the criteria are to pass a record check.